Deepwise-AILab/ChestX-Det10-Dataset/README.md

     primaryClass={eess.IV}
 }

-If you want evaluate your detection results, please use eval.py.
+If you want evaluate your detection results, please use **eval.py**.
 The detection results of each test sample should be stored as a JSON file.
 The JSON file name needs to be the same as the Image file name.
 For example, 10000.png corresponds to 10000.json.
-The format in each JSON file is [{“nodule”: [x1, y1, x2, y2, score]},{“mass”: [x1, y1, x2, y2, score]},…]. x1, y1, x2, y2 are left, top, right, bottom coordinates of the bounding box.
+The format in each JSON file is [{“nodule”: [x1, y1, x2, y2, score]}, {“mass”: [x1, y1, x2, y2, score]}, …]. x1, y1, x2, y2 are left, top, right, bottom coordinates of the bounding box.
+All JSON files should be put in one folder.